Society for Marine Mammalogy

 In collaboration with the Cetacean Ecology Group

 The Cetacean Ecology Research Group (CERG) of Massey University, Auckland, undertakes a wide array of marine mammal research within and beyond New Zealand.
 Their team of staff and postgraduate students largely investigate conservation and management orientated questions on aspects including health and anthropogenic impacts affecting cetacean populations, strandings causation and response investigations and biology and life history studies.
 While long-term research programmes focus on common dolphins and long-finned pilot whales, the team also works on elusive Southern Ocean species including the hourglass dolphin and spectacled porpoise.
-Research leader Professor Karen Stockin will deliver a necropsy workshop on one of these species which will be sure to be an informative and unique opportunity!
+Research leader, Professor Karen Stockin, will deliver a necropsy workshop on one of these species which will be sure to be an informative and unique opportunity!